aehng/Lecture-Notes/Module0/Unix_CLI.md

 #### Subdirectory

-A directory within another directory; a directory that is a "child" of another directory
+A directory within another directory; a directory that is a "child" of another directory.

 #### Parent directory

-The directory that contains a subdirectory
+The directory that contains a subdirectory.

 #### Prompt